-Operational water-resource forecasters, such as the Colorado Basin River Forecast Center (CBRFC) in the Western United States rely on historical records to calibrate the temperature-index models currently used for snowmelt runoff predictions.
-This data dependence is increasingly challenged, with global and regional climatological factors changing the seasonal snowpack dynamics in mountain watersheds.
-To evaluate and improve the CBRFC modeling options, this work ran the physically based snow energy balance iSnobal model, forced with outputs from the High-Resolution Rapid Refresh (HRRR) numerical weather prediction model across four years in a Colorado River Basin forecast region.
-Compared to in-situ, remotely sensed, and the current operational CBRFC model data, the HRRR-iSnobal combination showed well-reconstructed snow depth patterns and magnitudes until peak accumulation.
-Once snowmelt set in, HRRR-iSnobal showed that simulated snowmelt was slower relative to observations, depleting snow on average up to 34 days later.
-The melting period is a critical component for water forecasting.
-Based on the results, there is a need for revised forcing data input preparation (shortwave radiation) required by iSnobal, which is a recommended future improvement to the model.
-Nevertheless, the presented performance and architecture make HRRR-iSnobal a promising combination for the CBRFC production needs, where there is a demonstrated change to the seasonal snow in the mountain ranges around the Colorado River Basin.
-The long-term goal is to introduce the HRRR-iSnobal combination in day-to-day CBRFC operations, and this work created the foundation to expand and evaluate larger CBRFC domains.
+Operational water-resource forecasters, such as the Colorado Basin River Forecast Center (CBRFC) in the Western United States energy balance calculations in iSnobal, which is a recommended future improvement to the model.
+Nevertheless, the presented performance and architecture make iSnobal-HRRR a promising combination for the CBRFC production needs, where there is a demonstrated change to the seasonal snow in the mountain ranges around the Colorado River Basin.
+Long term goal is to introduce the iSnobal-HRRR coupling in day-to-day CBRFC operations, and this work created the foundation to expand and evaluate larger domains.